Skip to content

 AI/classificationclassify_email, classify_folder, summarise_email, summarise_thread, extract_action_items, draft_reply, list_classification_prompts, classify_email_custom, get_custom_category

-Rules and cleanuplist_rules, add_rule, run_rules, list_cleanup_rules, create_cleanup_rule, run_cleanup_rules
+Rules and cleanuplist_rules, add_rule, run_rules, list_cleanup_rules, create_cleanup_rule, dry_run_cleanup_rules, run_cleanup_rules

 Contactslist_contacts, search_contacts, semantic_search_contacts, get_contact